aiven/devportal/docs/products/cassandra/howto/upgrade.rst

    The system starts applying the upgrade.

    a.
-We will take a fresh backup of the Cassandra cluster.
+We take a fresh backup of the Cassandra cluster.
    b.
 We do a rolling restart if the nodes within the cluster.
    c.
-Once all nodes are running the new version we upgrade the sstables to the new format.
+Once all nodes are running the new version, we upgrade the ``sstables`` to the new format.

 ..
 Note::
-   Upgrading the sstables to the new format takes a long time.
-During the upgrade the cluster is available but with reduced performance.
+   Upgrading the ``sstables`` to the new format takes a long time.
+During the upgrade, the cluster is available with reduced performance.